Raleigh SC40 Review: Really A Sport Comfort Hybrid Bike?

 So, is the SC40 a comfort bike for everyone?
 Not for everyone, but as long as you know what you’re getting – the SC40 can be the perfect bike without a doubt.

-- Low stand over aluminum frame for easy on and off; fits ages 8 to 12 years old or 53 to 61 inches tall
+- Aluminum frame for lightweight durability; fits ages 8 to 12 years old or 53 to 62 inches tall